-Once you have familiarized yourself with the farming practice Standards and the PEAS requirements, an application needs to be completed.
-The application requests information about the production blocks or vineyards you wish to certify, general information about your operation, and contact information.
+Once you have familiarized yourself with the farming practice standards and the pesticide risk requirements, an application needs to be completed.
+The application includes two parts.
+The first is information about the production blocks or vineyards you wish to certify, general information about your operation, and contact information.
 This information will be utilized by the auditor in preparation for the audit.
-The application also allows you to calculate your fees.
+The second is a spreadsheet where you will list the details about each individual vineyards/block that you will be certifying.
+This spreadsheet will also calculate your fees and include your invoice.

-The application form is provided in electronic format by Protected Harvest.
-Please email certification@protectedharvest.org for an e-application, which you will then return via email.
+The application is a web-based form.
+Please email certification@protectedharvest.org for a complete application packet.

-Payment must be received before an application is considered complete and is due on February 15th.
+Payment must be received before an application is considered complete and is due February 14, 2020.
 Invoices are emailed to the applicant when requested.